AkhilBudati/summer-Internship/week-01.md

 ## 🗓 Wednesday – May 21

-✅ Completed: Learn basics of Tensors.
+✅ Completed: Learnt basics of Tensors.

 ✅ Tasks Completed:Learnt Basics of Tensors